sormiston/NewsReader-Clone/README.md

 # Project Overview

-## Project Name

-Mydiem newsreader clone

-## Project Description

 Mydiem is a limited-functionality clone of the user-sourced news blog Medium - https://medium.com/.
 A large-ish database of schematized lorem ipsum data will represent articles, stats, and content.
-This project will be a self-guided study in design fidelity and architecture.
-The challenge is to apply React and CSS extended frameworks to create highly scalable code that directs high-volume rendering while preserving cohesive organization and style.
-This will also be a localized experiment of CRUD functionality with observable analogies to real-world cases.
+This project will be a self-guided study in design fidelity through reverse engineering.
+The challenge is to strike a balance between regular, reusable components on the one hand, and specific behavoirs of responsive design on the other.
+This project, my first with React, will also be a study in managine screen flows with large amounts of dynamic content that the browser will not be able to render until the AJAX promise resolves.
+Finally, there will be CRUD functional comments section, to re-hydrate app-level data from descended grandchild components.
-I am hoping this practice will prepare me well for working with a UX student in P3.

 # Hosted on Netlify at: https://silly-goodall-b3a366.netlify.app/